Research

 Simultaneous elections and electoral outcomes: evidence from Italy

-Green industrialization and local job multipliers, with Filippo Bontadini, Italo Colantone and Francesco Vona
+The local labour market effects of the green re-industrialization, with Filippo Bontadini, Italo Colantone and Francesco Vona

 Organised crime and human capital, within-city evidence from Italy